 Planting a rose garden is a delightful way to add fragrance and color to your lawn area.
 If you are an amateur or haven’t planted roses in the past, a few tips will increase your success with this type of plant.
-One of the most important steps you can take when planning your rose garden is to check with your local tree nursery.
+One of the most important steps you can take when planning your rose garden is to check your local tree nursery.
 The staff can give you advice on which roses grow best in your hardiness zone.
 If you choose wisely, the colorful garden plants you select will grace your yard with color and fragrance for many years.

 Place the garden plants into the ground as suggested by the tree nursery staff or consult a book about growing roses.
-These sources tell you to the proper depth and location that is most appropriate for your rose choices.
+These sources tell you the proper depth and location that is most appropriate for your rose choices.
 Careful attention to these details ensures that the roses thrive for years.

 Rugosa roses are a hardy shrub variety that is even appropriate for parking lots and roadways.
 Talk to the tree nursery staff to select the best types for your region.